 Biological Product - A prescription drug that is made from natural and living sources like animal cells, plant cells, bacteria, or yeast.
 Biological products are more complex than other drugs and cannot be copied exactly, so alternative forms are called biosimilars.
-(See also Original Biological Product and Biosimilar).
+Biosimilars generally work just as well, and are as safe, as the original biological products.